Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

 \subsection{Example: modes near inversion symmetric points}

-After analyzing the distribution of phonon angular momentum over the entire Brillouin zone, we now focus on one representative region of the Brillouin zone, near the $X$ point.
-In the high symmetry cubic phase, there are three $X$ points which all map onto themselves under inversion.
-At each $X$ point there are five double-degenerate phonon branches, while the remaining phonons are non-degenerate.
-In the tetragonal phase, with the polar axis chosen along the $z$-axis, the three equivalent face-centers are reduced to two.
-At these points, $[1/2,0,0]$ and $[0,1/2,0]$, each of the five previously doubly-degenerate branches is split into two.
-We choose to study in more detail one of the branches that dominantly came from previously doubly degenerate modes.\footnote{For purposes of this example calculation, we used here structure of BaTiO$_3$ that is interpolated between cubic and tetragonal phase.
+After analyzing the distribution of the phonon angular momentum over the entire Brillouin zone, we now focus on one representative region of the Brillouin zone, near the $X$ point.
+In the cubic phase of high symmetry, there are three $X$ points which all map onto themselves under inversion.
+At each $X$ point, there are five double-degenerate phonon branches, whereas the remaining phonons are nondegenerate.
+In the tetragonal phase, with the polar axis chosen along the $z$-axis, the three equivalent face centers are reduced to two.
+At points $[1/2,0,0]$ and $[0,1/2,0]$ each of the five previously doubly degenerate branches is split.
+We choose to study as an example one of the branches that dominantly came from previously doubly degenerate modes.\footnote{For purposes of this example calculation, we used here structure of BaTiO$_3$ that is interpolated between cubic and tetragonal phase.
 More precisely, we set $\lambda^{\rm tet}$ parameter (defined in Sec.~\ref{sec:saturation}) to $0.2$.} The frequency of this particular mode is 9.4~THz and it mainly involves motions of oxygen atoms.
-We parameterize phonon linear-momentum in the vicinity of the high-symmetry point as, for a small value of $\epsilon_x$, $\epsilon_y$, and $\epsilon_z$.
+We parameterize the linear momentum of phonons in the vicinity of the high-symmetry point as, for a small value of $\epsilon_x$, $\epsilon_y$, and $\epsilon_z$.
 The calculated corresponding phonon angular momentum is within the first order in $\epsilon$'s.
+The linear dependence of $l$ on $\epsilon$ is a consequence of the fact that a given phonon branch at $\bm q$ and $-\bm q$ has opposite phonon angular momentum.
+Therefore, at lowest order in the Taylor expansion we expect that $l$ scales with a first power of $\epsilon$.

-Therefore, exactly at the inversion symmetric point, the phonon angular momentum is zero, as one might expect from the presence of time-reversal symmetry.
-However, as one moves away from the high-symmetry point, phonon angular momentum winds once around the high-symmetry point.
-The phonon angular momentum given in the equation above is indicated by the black arrows in Fig.~\ref{fig:arrows}.
+Furthermore, we find that the $l_x$ Cartesian component is proportional to $\epsilon_y$ while $l_y$ component is proportional to $\epsilon_x$.
+Therefore, if one moves away from the high-symmetry point, the phonon angular momentum winds around it once.
+The phonon angular momentum given in the above equation is indicated by the black arrows in Fig.~\ref{fig:arrows}.